analuizasb2/advent-of-code-2021/README.md

-# Advent Of Code 2021
+# Advent of Code 2021
 Solutions to Puzzles from [Advent Of Code 2021](https://adventofcode.com/2021), with Typescript and Jest.